 We all have to deal with bad behaviour right?
-You know that whilst most kids are great, you WILL get misbehavior, some easy to deal with and some that will drive you to the edge of insanity.
+You know that whilst most kids are great, you WILL get misbehaviour, some easy to deal with and some that will drive you to the edge of insanity.
 I know I will!
-In this article, we will take a look at the most common misbehaviors in the classroom and how to handle misbehaving students.
+In this article, we will take a look at the most common misbehaviours in the classroom and how to handle misbehaving students.